jillemmerzaal/UPLIFT_BC/MovQual/README.md

 <h1> Movement Quality</h1>

-Code to calculate movement quality to determine upper limb function in people before and after breast cancer surgery
+Code to calculate movement quality to determine upper limb function in people before and after breast cancer surgery.

+> **Note**
+> This project is written with the sole purpose of working for the UPLIFT-BC project.

 <h2> Project abstract </h2>

-> **Note**
-> This project is written with the single purpose of working for the UPLIFT-BC project.

 Participants performed a weighted pseudo-cyclic motion task.
 They wore an IMU (Xsens technologies, MVN awinda, 60Hz) on each wrist.
 The weight they were holding was aproximatly 1 kg.
 They moved the weight from the side of their body to a shelf that was fixed at shoulder height and back.
 This was repeated 14 times and performed at two timepoints: baseline and follow-up at 1 month post-surgery.
 From each trial, the raw acceleration signal was extracted, and from that the movement quality parameters were calculated: